 Branding for Builders

-I grew up in marketing, switched over to product, and became interested in branding after success building Sesame Street, Schoolhouse Rock, and Madeline software.
+I grew up in marketing, switched to product, and became interested in branding after successfully building Sesame Street, Schoolhouse Rock, and Madeline software.
 I signed well-established brands to long-term relationships, then brought the brands to life within children’s educational software.

 When I joined Netflix as VP of Product in 2005, I wanted to do more.
-My goal was to help a young company establish a world-class product and brand.
+I aimed to help a young company establish a world-class product and brand.
 As a product leader, my job was to delight customers in hard-to-copy, margin-enhancing ways.
 Based on experience, I viewed building a brand as one of the most important of these “hard-to-copy” tactics.

 Here’s my definition of a brand: